RRMoelker/meteor-recipes-tutorial/README.md

 `meteor run`

 # Differences with tutorial
-* using imports folder so no auto loading of JS, using ES2015 imports.
+* Occasionaly using imports folder so no auto loading of JS, using ES2015 imports.
+* Skipped recipe update flow
+* Skipped session helpers, reactive vars
+* Skipped new recipe collapse/expand button